Raksh16/Foodzilla---Online-Food-Ordering-System/README.md

 **Features**
 1) **Unified Platform for Customers**
-- Variety of Foods: Users can browse and order from a wide selection of cuisines and dishes.- Search and Filters: Advanced search functionality with filters for cuisine, price, and ratings.
+- Variety of Foods: Users can browse and order from a wide selection of cuisines and dishes.
+- Search and Filters: Advanced search functionality with filters for cuisine, price, and ratings.

-- **Integrated Payment Gateways**
+2) **Integrated Payment Gateways**
-Seamless Billing: Multiple payment options including credit/debit cards, digital wallets, and cash on delivery.
+- Seamless Billing: Multiple payment options including credit/debit cards, digital wallets, and cash on delivery.
-Secure Transactions: Ensures all payment data is encrypted and securely processed.
+- Secure Transactions: Ensures all payment data is encrypted and securely processed.

-- **Real-Time Notifications**
+3) **Real-Time Notifications**
-Order Updates: Real-time notifications for order status, from preparation to delivery.
+- Order Updates: Real-time notifications for order status, from preparation to delivery.
-Promotional Alerts: Users receive alerts about special offers and discounts.
+- Promotional Alerts: Users receive alerts about special offers and discounts.

 **Technology Stack**
-- **Frontend**
+1) **Frontend**
-HTML: Structured the content of the website.
+- HTML: Structured the content of the website.
-CSS: Styled the website to ensure a visually appealing and responsive design.
+- CSS: Styled the website to ensure a visually appealing and responsive design.

-- **Backend**
+2) **Backend**
-Node.js: Handled server-side logic, ensuring efficient and scalable performance.
+- Node.js: Handled server-side logic, ensuring efficient and scalable performance.
-Express: Provided a robust framework for building the application’s backend.
+- Express.js: Provided a robust framework for building the application’s backend.
-MySQL: Managed the database for storing user information, orders, and menu items.
+- MySQL: Managed the database for storing user information, orders, and menu items.

-* **Development Highlights**
+ **Development Highlights**
 Efficiency: Streamlined the order-taking process, reducing time and effort for both customers and staff.
 User Experience: Focused on creating an intuitive and user-friendly interface.
 Scalability: Built with scalability in mind to handle growing numbers of users and orders.

-* **Conclusion**
+ **Conclusion**
 FoodZilla represents a significant step forward in the realm of online food ordering.
 By leveraging modern web technologies and focusing on user experience, it ensures a quick, efficient, and enjoyable food ordering process.